 Women often are unaware they are pregnant prior to six weeks [from their last menstrual period].—Thomas Gellhaus, M.D., past president of the American Congress of Obstetricians and Gynecologists

-The narrow health exceptions in 6-week abortion bans simply do not adequately allow physicians to exercise their medical judgment to protect pregnant people's health in all circumstances.
-As ACOG notes, many complications that threaten pregnant people's health can’t be detected until later in pregnancy.
+The narrow health exceptions written into some 6-week abortion bans simply do not adequately allow physicians to exercise their medical judgment to protect pregnant people's health in all circumstances.
+As ACOG notes, many complications that threaten pregnant people’s health can’t be detected until later in pregnancy.
 So taking away access to abortion could lead to serious complications, and even maternal mortality.

 The Supreme Court was clear in Roe v.
 Wade that states cannot ban abortion.
 So why would politicians flout well-settled precedent, and put patients and doctors at risk in the process?
 Because they want to overturn Roe v.
 Wade.